 Dental treatment for a toothache will vary upon diagnosing the cause

 - Dental Filling: If there is a cavity in the tooth, a dentist may be able to fill the hole with resin to avoid any further decay.

 - Tooth Extraction: If the cavity or decay is quite extensive, removing the tooth can sometimes be a cost-effective and quick solution.
 Consequently, tooth removal can cause alignment and functional issues due to bone loss.
 It is essential to discuss this with your dentist beforehand.

 - Root Canal Therapy: This treatment might be suggested for cases where bacteria and infection have reached the tooth’s nerve.
 Root Canal Therapy also helps to save your natural tooth from potential removal.

 - Night Guard for Bruxism, otherwise known as teeth grinding: A night guide may be recommended for patients that grind their teeth at night (unknowingly during sleep) or throughout the day.
 Bruxism can cause the teeth to eventually wear down, which exposes the sensitive layers of teeth.

 Our clinics have multiple rooms.
-Therefore, we may be able to accommodate you for a same day dental emergency appointment.
-For more information and pricing, don’t hesitate to contact one of our dental clinics by phone nearest you.
+Therefore, we may be able to accommodate you for a same-day dental emergency appointment.
+For more information and pricing, don’t hesitate to contact one of our dental clinics by phone.

-Prices vary depending upon the recommended treatment.
-On the spot claiming is provided with HICAPS.
+Prices vary depending on the recommended treatment.
+On-the-spot claiming is provided with HICAPS.
 Preferred Providers differ between our clinics.
-Please ask our team how you can use your cover to treat your tooth pain.
+Please ask our team how to use your cover to treat tooth pain.